Water

 are water related

 A source of life, development, economy and education, water is unfortunately all too often a cause of poverty, disease and death.
-2.6 million people, including 361,000 children under the age of five, die each year of diseases relating to water and an unsanitary environment.
-That’s 5 deaths every minute.
+Every year, 300,000 children under the age of 5 die from diseases related to unsanitary water and environmental conditions¹.

 STATE WATER POVERTY INDEX